andreondra/use/docs/dev_manual.rst

 After you create required components, you may combine them into a system.
 To create a component, you need to inherit from :class:`System` class.
 Then you implement five methods:

-* doClocks(unsigned int count): here you define what to do when a main clock signal is sent to your system.
+* :func:`System::doClocks`: here you define what to do when a main clock signal is sent to your system.
-* doSteps(unsigned int count): here you proceed as many clock as needed to process a single CPU instruction (if CPU available, otherwise leave blank).
+* :func:`System::doSteps`: here you proceed as many clock as needed to process a single CPU instruction (if CPU available, otherwise leave blank).
-* doFrames(unsigned int count): here you proceed as many clock as needed to process a single video frame (if video output available, otherwise leave blank).
+* :func:`System::doFrames`: here you proceed as many clock as needed to process a single video frame (if video output available, otherwise leave blank).
-* doRun(unsigned int updateFrequency): this is called when the user wants to keep the emulation running in the real time.
+* :func:`System::doRun`: this is called when the user wants to keep the emulation running in the real time.
 * A constructor of your class.

 In the constructor you need to define several things:

-* :member:`m_systemName`: system's name,
+* :member:`System::m_systemName`: system's name,
-* :member:`m_systemClockRate`: system's main clock rate,
+* :member:`System::m_systemClockRate`: system's main clock rate,
 * interconnect your components,
 * push all the components to the base class container: ``m_components.push_back(&m_myComponent);``,
 * if there is any audio output, push it to the sample sources: ``m_sampleSources.push_back(myComponent.getSoundSampleSources());``